gabohzh/hzhseed/README.md

 Use:

-1. After Installation you must put this line in your config/app.php inside a providers array:
+1. After Installation you must put this line in your config/app.php inside a provider's array:

       Hzh\Seeder\HzhServiceProvider::class